Wiki · Workflow companion

 AR aging action plan

 Collections, automated.
+This is the dunning trigger for past-due invoices in the SO lifecycle.
 Every weekday morning, the platform groups open invoices by 30/60/90/120-day bucket, proposes a per-tier action plan, and queues drafted dunning emails for Mike's approval.

 Real · Daily collections